earthly/website/blog/_posts/2021-09-22-awk-examples.md

 15
 ```

-Another variable AWK offers up for use is `NR`, the number of records so far.
-This can be useful if you want to add line numbers to something.
+Another variable AWK offers up for use is `NR`, the *number of records* so far.
+This is helpful if I need to print line numbers.

 ```
 awk -F '\t' '{ print NR " " $(NF-2) }' bookreviews.tsv| head